Peacock (streaming service): Distribution

-Peacock has three tiers of service: Free, Premium, and Premium Plus.
-The Premium tier is a subscription-based service which includes Peacock's full library of content, while the Free tier contains a subset of its content.
-The Free and Premium tiers are advertising-supported, with commercials limited to five minutes per hour.
-Peacock Premium is included in some services from television service providers, such as Cox which ended January 15, 2023 and Xfinity.
+As of 2025, Peacock has four tiers of service: Free, Select, Premium, and Premium Plus.
+The Premium tiers are subscription-based and include Peacock's full library of content, while the Free and Select tiers contains a subset of its content.
+The Free, Select and Premium tiers are advertising-supported, with commercials limited to five minutes per hour.
+Peacock Premium is included in some services from television service providers, such as Cox, which ended January 15, 2023, and Xfinity.
 Subscribers to Peacock Premium, whether subscribing directly or receiving service through a provider, can upgrade to the ad-free Premium Plus tier for an additional monthly cost.
 In January 2023, NBCUniversal discontinued the Free tier for new users: only subscription-based plans are available, with the Free plan only available to existing users, and those whose Premium subscription has lapsed.

 On May 6, 2020, a distribution deal with Apple made Peacock available on iOS devices and Apple TV on-launch.
-Peacock content is also available within the Apple TV app, and the Premium service is available as an in-app subscription.
+Peacock content is also available on the Apple TV app, and the Premium service is available as an in-app subscription.
 On July 20, 2020, Peacock launched an app for PlayStation 4.
-On September 21, 2020, Peacock became available on Roku.
-The company's September 18 agreement for the service narrowly averted a blackout of NBCUniversal's TV Everywhere apps on Roku devices, due to a dispute over revenue sharing and advertising inventory assignment.
+On September 21 of that year, Peacock became available on Roku.
+The company's September 18 agreement for the service narrowly averted a blackout of NBCUniversal's TV Everywhere apps on Roku devices due to a dispute over revenue sharing and advertising inventory assignment.
 On June 8, 2021, Peacock launched an app for Samsung smart TVs.
 On June 24, 2021, Peacock launched an app for Amazon Fire TV and Amazon Fire tablets, such as Fire HD.